"What are beta blockers?

 Clinical Studies Experience

-COREG (carvedilol) has been evaluated for safety in patients with heart failure (mild, moderate, and severe), in patients with left ventricular dysfunction following myocardial infarction and in hypertensive patients.
-The observed adverse event profile was consistent with the pharmacology of the drug and the health status of the patients in the clinical trials.
+COREG has been evaluated for safety in subjects with heart failure (mild, moderate, and severe), in subjects with left ventricular dysfunction following myocardial infarction and in hypertensive subjects.
+The observed adverse event profile was consistent with the pharmacology of the drug and the health status of the subjects in the clinical trials.
 Adverse events reported for each of these patient populations are provided below.
 Excluded are adverse events considered too general to be informative, and those not reasonably associated with the use of the drug because they were associated with the condition being treated or are very common in the treated population.
 Rates of adverse events were generally similar across demographic subsets (men and women, elderly and non-elderly, blacks and non-blacks).

-Table 1 shows adverse events reported in patients with mild-to-moderate heart failure enrolled in US placebo-controlled clinical trials, and with severe heart failure enrolled in the COPERNICUS trial.
-Shown are adverse events that occurred more frequently in drug-treated patients than placebo-treated patients with an incidence of > 3% in patients treated with carvedilol regardless of causality.
-Median study medication exposure was 6.3 months for both carvedilol and placebo patients in the trials of mild-to-moderate heart failure, and 10.4 months in the trial of severe heart failure patients.
-The adverse event profile of COREG (carvedilol) observed in the long-term COMET study was generally similar to that observed in the US Heart Failure Trials.
+Table 1 shows adverse events reported in subjects with mild-to-moderate heart failure enrolled in US placebo-controlled clinical trials, and with severe heart failure enrolled in the COPERNICUS trial.
+Shown are adverse events that occurred more frequently in drug-treated subjects than placebo-treated subjects with an incidence of greater than 3% in subjects treated with carvedilol regardless of causality.
+Median trial medication exposure was 6.3 months for both carvedilol and placebo subjects in the trials of mild-to-moderate heart failure, and 10.4 months in the trial of severe heart failure subjects.
+The adverse event profile of COREG observed in the long-term COMET trial was generally similar to that observed in the US Heart Failure Trials.

-COREG (carvedilol) Than With Placebo in Patients With Mild-to-Moderate Heart Failure (HF)
+with COREG than with Placebo in Subjects with Mild-to-Moderate Heart Failure

-Enrolled in US Heart Failure Trials or in Patients With Severe Heart Failure
+(HF) Enrolled in US Heart Failure Trials or in Subjects with Severe Heart

-in the COPERNICUS Trial (Incidence > 3% in Patients Treated With Carvedilol,
+Failure in the COPERNICUS Trial (Incidence > 3% in Subjects Treated with

 (n = 765)